fdelprete/CSV_User_Import-portlet/README.md

 http://java-liferay.blogspot.it/2012/09/how-to-make-users-import-into-liferay.html
 <br/>
 It uses <a href="http://supercsv.sourceforge.net/">SuperCSV</a> java package.<br/>
-This portlet is for the 6.2.0-GA1 CE and for EE version of Liferay.
+The branch 6.2 is a portlet for the 6.2.0-GA1 CE and for EE version of Liferay.
+The branch master is for Liferay 7: please be aware that (at date of May 07, 2017) is untested.
 Here in the <a href="https://www.liferay.com/marketplace/-/mp/application/33064852">Liferay Marketplace</a> you can download the portlet for previous Liferay versions.